Gravity Forms Review – A Killer WordPress Contact Form Plugin

 You can even do things like limit the number of entries a form receives if you're running a contest.
 It also allows you to specify auto responders for the forms (vs. having to set it up separately with your email client as you do with a lot of forms.)

 But my favorite part was that all form entries are gathered in the backend, much like your comments are displayed in the WordPress backend.
 They show “unread” until you label them otherwise.
-You can access individual forms, leave notes on each form and even star certain form submissions.
+You can access individual forms, leave notes on each form and even star particular form submissions.

 Below is a video demo created by Gravity Forms.
 However, please note that it's pretty long and accompanied by what I imagine is some form of club elevator music.
 I expected a drunk metrosexual dude to hit on me at any time. ;-) I'm not sure if there IS a way to do a demo of a form creation plugin that is exciting, but this definitely wasn't it.
 However, it does give you a complete walkthrough if you're willing to sit through it.